 - Refrigerate: If you place your can of coffee in the refrigerator, its shelf-life will be extended from 10 to 30 days.

-- Freeze: Frozen coffee will stay fresh for 3 months.
+- Freeze: Frozen ground coffee or coffee beans will stay fresh for 3 months.

 - Tip: Frozen coffee must never sit out at room temperature.
 If you leave it out, it will form condensation.
 Refreezing is not an option at that point and you will need to use the rest of it soon.
 Damp coffee is no good.